 Donations in just any NGO will not provide you the benefit of the exemption.
 NGOs and institutions you donate in should be registered with the Income-tax department through 12A, with tax exemption status under section 80G, 80 GGA, 35 ac (i & ii), (i & iii) of the Income Tax Act of 1961.

 Who Can Donate?

 The person donating to an Indian NGO and claiming for the exemption on tax has to be a resident of India or a Non-Resident Indian holding an Indian Passport with a taxable income in India.

 While making an NGO donation with registered NGOs, a certain amount is qualified for the tax deduction under Section 80G.
 The donation will qualify for deduction only up to the limit of 10% of the Gross Total Income – GTI.
 Within which again there are limits that some donations qualify for the deduction at the rate of 100% and some qualify at the rate of 50%.

 As per the amendments to the Finance Act 2017, cash donations exceeding Rs 2000, unless by means other than cash, will not be eligible for the tax benefit.
 While donations for rural development are concerned, cash donations beyond Rs 10,000 will not be eligible under section 80CGA.

 PROOF OF PAYMENTS AND DEDUCTION

-Also, it is advisable to take note of the PAN card number of the institution youre donating it.
-It will be needed while filing the tax returns and will also go for the record purposes.
+Also, it is advisable to take note of the PAN card number of the institution you’re donating it to.
+It will be needed while filing the tax returns and will also go for record purposes.